Hunting the Snargasher.

 The SNCAC NC232.2 (formerly the Hanriot 232) was a direct competitor to the R.S.1 / R.S.2 in the twin engined trainer marketplace.
 Despite the two-seat NC232.2 having slightly more powerful engines and a retracting undercarriage it was only 3 mph (4.8 kph) faster than the three-seat R.S.1 and had less range.
 Was the name "Snargasher" a sly dig at "SNCAC"?.

 The SNCAC 232.2 might even have been the inspiration for the Reid and Sigrist R.S.1.
 The 232 was the production form of the Hanriot 230 (SNCAC had been formed by the amalgamation of two companies, Hanriot and Farman).
 The Hanriot 230 was intended to be a trainer for the more powerful Hanriot 220 fighter-bomber but both projects had a protracted development history.
-When the Hanriot 230 first appeared in the aviation press in 1936, about the time design work on the R.S.1 began, the prototype Hanriot 230 had a fixed spatted undercarriage and twin rudders, like the R.S.1.
-It is not impossible that the R.S.1 was meant to emulate the design philosophy of the Hanriot 230.
+When the Hanriot 230 first appeared in the aviation press in 1936, it had a fixed spatted undercarriage and twin rudders.
+It's possible that someone at Reid and Sigrist thought, "We could build something like that."

 Looking at the R.S.1 in hindsight, it is pretty obvious that it was ill-suited to training the next generation of bomber crews, it was just too cramped.
 However, fitted with dual controls, it looks like the ideal training platform for pilots for the Bristol Beaufighter and Westland Whirlwind twin-engined fighters coming into service in 1940; even more so if it could be fitted with a retracting undercarriage.
 Reid and Sigrist must have had the same idea because in 1940 a series of adverts appeared in the British aeronautical press showing a dedicated twin-engined fighter trainer with retracting undercarriage and forward armament.